 Paradise: clear waters, beautiful beaches, lots of sunshine…why did I leave again?
 This trip was a great break from the snowy winter.
+I got to do some great water sports after buying a few water sports equipment online and the food that I got to taste there was also incredible.
+I wish I had never left that place.
 Reading about Cancun,all the guides talked about fresh seafood, Mayan foods, and alcohol in the forms of magaritas, pina colodas, and Mexican beers.
 Of course it is also known as a spring break destination.
 This post is about highlighting the dishes that I ate during my trip at my hotel, downtown Cancun, Isla Mujeres, and Chichen Itza.

 One of the first stops was at a really touristy restaurant called La Parrilla.
 They come with English menus prepared, a guy that goes around taking photos of you, and large alcoholic drinks.
 Pictured above is the five taco appetizer which has one of each: pastor (pork), sausage, grilled chicken, grilled steak, and tilapia.
 They were okay but nothing really stood out.

 This is a traditional Mayan dish – Cochinita Pibil.
 Basically it is marinated pork meat in citrus juice with annatto seed.
 They roast pork meat while it is wrapped in banana leaf underneath the ground for a long period of time.
 The result?
 Fall-off-the-bone meat that is nicely spiced and flavored.
 Clearly the Mayans knew what they were doing when it came to pork.

 A very typical dish in Mexico – seafood ceviche.
 I got to eat this right by the water on the Isla Mujeres right after snorkeling.
 It was very refreshing and the seafood tasted very fresh.
 They add lime which added a slight citrus tang and helped highlight the flavors of the shrimp, octopus, and fish.